gtsatsis/RLAPI-v3-OOP/README.md

 # RLAPI

+### Deprecated
+RLAPI v3 is no-longer developed due to the cost of maintaining the codebase.

+v4 is in the wotks.
+Check out https://gitlab.com/gtsatsis/rlapi-v4

 ### An open-source file hosting API

 RLAPI is an API developed for [RATELIMITED](https://ratelimited.me), a file hosting service started by [George Tsatsis](https://github.com/gtsatsis) in early 2017.